- 2 Bedrooms

 During your Stay

 - Enjoy your stay!
-Make sure that you protect the rental owner (and your stuff!) by keeping the home locked up when you are away, just like you would in your own home.
+Make sure that you protect the rental owner (and your things!) by keeping the vacation rental secured while you are away, exactly like you would in your own home.

-- When your things are all out, do a walk-through of the rental to make sure that no damage occurred during your remain.
-We suggest walking through with the property manager wherever possible (this isn't always the case)..
-If the property manager is not available, you'll want to take photos of the property to record its condition.
+- Be sure to walk through the rental home one final time and check for damages.
+We recommend walking through with the property manager whenever feasible (often this isn't possible)..
+If the property owner is not available, make certain to take photos of the property to record its condition.